darrenjw/scala-smfsb/docs/Tutorial.md

 ## Next steps

 Having worked through the tutorial, next it would make sense to first run and then study the code of the [examples](../examples/).
 In particular, the examples cover the problem of how to do parameter inference from data.
 After that, the [API documentation](https://darrenjw.github.io/scala-smfsb/api/smfsb/index.html) should make some sense.
 After that, studying the [source code](../src/main/scala/smfsb/) will be helpful.
 Looking at the [test code](../src/test/scala/) can also be useful.
-For more on Scala, and especially its use for scientific and statistical computing, take a look at my [Scala course](https://github.com/darrenjw/scala-course/blob/master/StartHere.md).
+For more on Scala, and especially its use for scientific and statistical computing, take a look at my [Scala course](https://github.com/darrenjw/scala-course/blob/master/StartHere.md) and my [blog](https://darrenjw.wordpress.com/).

 #### eof